Founded by Independent Pharmacists, Serving Independent Pharmacists

 Deanna Bush

-Deanna has over 25-years in the pharmacy healthcare industry – with a focus on relationship building, business growth, people leadership and talent development.
-She has extensive industry experience with all types of business partners; Retail and Specialty Pharmacies, Long-Term Care Facilities, Employers, Managed Care Payors, TPAs/GPOs, Hospitals, Unions and Governmental Agencies.
-Deanna’s leadership roles in Sales, Account Management and Operations includes leading teams of six to over 80 associates.
+Deanna has over 25 years of experience in the pharmacy healthcare industry, focusing on relationship building, business growth, people leadership, and talent development.
+She has extensive industry experience with all types of business partners: Retail and Specialty Pharmacies, Long-Term Care Facilities, Employers, Managed Care Payers, TPAs/GPOs, Hospitals, Unions, and Governmental Agencies.
+Deanna’s leadership roles in Sales, Account Management, and Operations include leading teams of six to over 80 associates.

-Deanna’s knowledge and expertise will help continue to honor the tradition WSPC has in the industry while creating new opportunities that will stimulate growth in revenue, profit and value for our members.
-In looking to the future, Deanna says, “WSPC will help our Members and Partners navigate industry changes, reimbursement pressures and the growing competitive landscape.”
+Deanna’s knowledge and expertise will help WSPC continue to honor its industry tradition while creating new opportunities that will stimulate growth in revenue, profit, and value for our members.
+In looking to the future, Deanna says, “WSPC will help our Members and Partners navigate industry changes, reimbursement pressures, and the growing competitive landscape.”

 Vince Cardinale, RPh

-Vince Cardinale became a member of the board at WSPC when he was invited to the table by Bob Dominguez and the other board members at the time.
-He joined because he wanted to help pharmacies become more competitive within the complex structure of pharmacy purchasing, and he wanted to help set the direction of pharmacy and wholesaler relationships.
+Vince Cardinale became a member of the WSPC board when Bob Dominguez and the other board members invited him to the table.
+He joined because he wanted to help pharmacies become more competitive within the complex structure of pharmacy purchasing and to help set the direction of pharmacy and wholesaler relationships.

-Vince’s work on the board, and now as a staff member, has been personally fulfilling; he enjoys the fact that WSPC is at the top of the industry.
-He’s proud of what it’s been able to accomplish, and he’s proud of what he knows it will continue to accomplish.
+Vince’s work on the board and now as a staff member has been personally fulfilling.
+He enjoys the fact that WSPC is at the top of the industry.
+He’s proud of what it’s accomplished and of what he knows it will continue to accomplish.

 Vince was chairman of member benefits/services and secondary vendor agreements.